sexual transmitted infections

 Herpes results from infection with the herpes simplex virus (HSV).
 It causes sores or blisters to form in or around the mouth or genitals, as well as other symptoms, you can catch HSV from someone with the cold sore virus on their lips or herpes on their genitals even when they have no symptoms and may be unaware they have this infection.

-Type 2 genital herpes is mainly passed on during sex, through skin to skin contact with skin surfaces that carry the virus; such as pubic areas, penis, vagina, anus and mouth.
+Genital herpes is mainly passed on during sex, through skin to skin contact with skin surfaces that carry the virus; such as pubic areas, penis, vagina, anus and mouth.
 Once the herpes virus gets into your system, as well as causing an initial reaction, it remains in your body permanently but not causing any harm.
 It may lie dormant like this for the rest of your life, however sometimes if your system is run down with a cold or flu you may experience another outbreak.
 The symptoms of herpes may begin with a tingling feeling or itching in the genital area, this may turn into several blisters and then turn into quite painful sores or ulcers.
 Passing urine (peeing) might be very uncomfortable.
-It is if you have an outbreak of herpes you need to start medication as soon as possible.
-This is available from your GP or your local sexual health clinic.
+If you have symptoms of herpes you should start medication as soon as possible.

-You can only be tested for the herpes virus when there is a visible “sore” present as a special swab needs to be taken at that time, you only need to have one positive test for herpes, it does not need to be done again if you have symptoms again. .
+You can only be tested for the herpes virus when there is a visible “sore” present as a special swab needs to be taken at that time, you only need to have one positive test for herpes, it does not need to be done again if you have symptoms again.
 Although there is no cure for genital herpes, the symptoms can usually be controlled by using antiviral drugs.
-You should avoid having sex or close genital contact with someone who has the virus.
+You should avoid having sex or close genital contact with someone if you or they have visible genital sores.

 What is Syphilis?